OctopusDeploy/docs/docs/deploying-applications/automatic-deployment-triggers.md

 To unblock automatic deployments you can either:

 1. Perform a successful manual deployment so the current deployment on the dashboard is successful
-2. Configure anÂ [Auto Deploy Override](/docs/home/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides.md) to override the default behavior and force a deployment of the selected release
+2. Configure an [Auto Deploy Override](/docs/home/api-and-integration/octo.exe-command-line/creating-auto-deploy-overrides.md) to override the default behavior and force a deployment of the selected release

 :::success